Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Introduction

-where \begin{itemize} \item $(T_0,\dots, T_N)$ is the set of quarterly spaced payment times; \item $P^{ccy}(t)$ is a contract paying one unit of currency $ccy$ at time $t$; \item $S^c$ is the contractual spread. \end{itemize} The protection leg is made of a single cash flow, $\Pi^{\textrm{Protection}}$, paid upon default of the reference entity on a reference obligation
+{where} \begin{itemize} \item {$(T_0,\dots, T_N)$ is the set of quarterly spaced payment times;} \item {$D_t^{ccy}(T)$ is {the stochastic discount factor for} currency $ccy$ at time $t$ {for maturity $T$};} \item {$S^c$ is the contractual spread;} \item {$\tau$ is the default time of the reference entity}. \end{itemize} {The protection leg is made of a single cash flow, $\Pi^{\textrm{Protection}}$, paid upon default of the reference entity on a reference obligation}{:}

-where \begin{itemize} \item $\lgd$ is the \emph{loss given default} related to the contract; \item $\tau$ is the default time of the reference entity. \end{itemize} The spread $S$ that makes the expected value of the cash-flows in Eq \eqref{eqn:prem} equal to the expected value of the cash-flow in Eq \eqref{eqn:prot} is referred to as \emph{par-spread} and we will usually use $S$ to denote it.
-The existence of CDSs on the same reference entity whose premium and protection cashflows are paid in different currencies creates a basis spread between the par-spreads of these contracts.
-Figure \ref{fig:cdsScheme} provides a schematic representation of two possible contracts settled in two different currencies.
+{where} \begin{itemize} \item {$\lgd$ is the \emph{loss given default} related to the contract.} \end{itemize} {The spread {$S^c$} that makes the expected value of the cash--flows in Eq \eqref{eqn:prem} equal to the expected value of the cash--flow in Eq \eqref{eqn:prot} is referred to as \emph{par--spread} and we will usually use $S$ to denote it.} {The existence of CDSs on the same reference entity whose premium and protection cashflows are paid in different currencies creates a basis spread between the par--spreads of these contracts.} {Figure \ref{fig:cdsScheme} provides a schematic representation of two possible contracts settled in two different currencies.}

-We refer to \cite{jpmqcds} and references therein for an overview on quanto CDS market and for a thorough exposition of the rules governing these contracts.
+We refer to \cite{jpmqcds} {and references therein} for an overview on quanto CDS market{s} and for a thorough exposition of the rules governing these contracts.
 We note here that \begin{itemize} \item the standard contracts for sovereign CDS are denominated in USD.
 This means in particular that for countries of the EUR zone, like Italy, Greece or Germany, the modeling set up to use when including a devaluation approach is the one detailed in Section \ref{sec:workingSection}; \item upon default of the reference entity, a common auction sets the loss given default (LGD).
 The LGD so defined is valid for all the CDSs, irrespectively of the currency they are denominated in. \end{itemize}